oguerrer/oguerrer.github.io/ppi/index.md

 <br>
 ## How can I use it?

-These are some of the topics in which PPI can support decision-making:
+These are some ways in which PPI can support its users:

 - *Allocating transformative resources*: It can be used to inform governments on how to better allocate transformative resources across numerous interdependent policy issues with the aim of reaching a set of goals that have been established in the natinoal or sub-national development plans. *Transformative* refers to those resources destined to generate changes in development indicators beyond those already set in motion by commited expenditure (like maintaining highways and hospitals).